-In honor of Saint Patrick’s Day tomorrow, I thought I’d revisit the one and only time I’ve been to Ireland.
+In honor of Saint Patrick’s Day tomorrow, I thought I’d revisit the time I went to Ireland.
 Like 80% of my international travel, I went to Ireland while studying abroad in London.
-I remember the trip clearly, because I was literally moved to tears.
-That hasn’t happened anywhere else I’ve been.
+I remember the trip clearly, because I was moved to tears, which hasn’t happened anywhere else I’ve been.

 Allow me to elaborate.